Trial of Vadim Shishimarin: Trial

 The prosecution argued that Shishimarin was not obliged to comply with the order, which did not come from his immediate commander.
 The defence wanted to call Makeev and Kalinin as witnesses but found out that they had already returned to Russia as part of a prisoner exchange with Ukraine.

 On 20 May, Shishimarin's defence lawyer asked for his client to be acquitted of war crimes.
 Shishimarin stated to the court that he hadn't intended to kill Shelipov.
 Shishimarin's lawyer also argued that Shishimarin had intended not to kill but only to carry out the order formally, which Shishimarin had refused twice before succumbing to pressure from other soldiers.
 He further argued that the shots were unaimed, fired from a moving vehicle with a bad tyre, and only one bullet out of the burst hit.
 The prosecution argued that Shishimarin could have fired fewer rounds or left the car to seize Shelipov's phone.

 Shishimarin was sentenced to life imprisonment on 23 May 2022.
 Judge Serhiy Agafonov said Shishimarin had committed murder with intent and violated the laws and customs of war, carrying out a "criminal order" by a soldier of higher rank.
 The defence lawyer said he will appeal, saying it was the most severe sentence.

-On 29 July 2022, a Court of Appeal in Kyiv reduced his sentence to 15-years in prison.
+On 29 July 2022, a Court of Appeal in Kyiv reduced his sentence to 15 years in prison.
+After serving his sentence, Shishimarin will be deported to Russia and banned from entering Ukraine for 5 years.

 Criticism

 Chris Jenks, Professor of Law at the Dedman School of Law in Dallas, Texas, stated that it appeared that key elements of the prosecution's case for a war crime were missing.
 One apparent flaw was that it did not appear to have been shown that Shishimarin was aware that he was carrying out an illegal order, an element "at the core of the case".
-Shishimarin's "age, rank, experience and the circumstances" should have been considered in deciding whether he was aware of the illegality.
+Shishimarin's "age, rank, experience and circumstances" should have been considered in deciding whether he was aware of the illegality.
 Another apparent flaw, according to Jenks, was that the possibility of the Russian forces believing Shelipov to have been a justified military target had not been established to have been unreasonable.